kjmjonline/go-minor/README.md

 #### <a id="capture">CaptureOutput</a>

-Captures, and returns, the `stdout` and `stderr` output of a function.
+Captures, and returns, the merged `stdout` and `stderr` output of a function.

 ```go
 import (